 Ideas for a visit to Gower

 There are lots of great accessible places to stay or visit on the Gower Peninsula.
-Why not have a night at the King Arthur Hotel or book a longer stay at the Bramwood Accessible Holiday Bungalow?
+Why not have a night at the King Arthur Hotel?
 If you’re looking for a bite to eat, Cariad Café offers up delicious cakes and is a popular spot for breakfast.
 If a pub lunch is more your style, try the Ship Inn in Port Eynon which serves up a lovely fish and chips.
 If you want to find out more about the area, the Gower Heritage Centre offers up local history alongside crafts and workshops.

 My night time shot of Caernarfon is one of my favourites and it's a special place for me.
 My wife and I got engaged on Y Foryd, a bay on the Menai Strait and we always go there when we visit.
 One night, we were coming back towards Caernarfon and the lit castle was too good not to shoot.
 It is one of the shots I consider my best and indeed is my favourite.
 Taking the photo at night was a challenge but it seems to change the entire mood.